 1. Host Cache

 Turn off Endurance cache, under Settings > General, set to ‘0’.
-This is the “host cache” and I have this disabled on all my sites.
+This is the “host cache” and I had this disabled on all my sites that were running on Bluehost, several other known slower hosts also use the Endurance cache plugin.

 2. Image Lazy Loading